VegaSera/VegaSera.github.io/_posts/2020_03_03_predicting_win_rate_and_card_combinations_slay_the_spire.md

 During the various stages of modelling, with different sized subsections of the dataset, we have seen this baseline oscillate between 88% and 92.5% failure rate.
 However for this model, we will take the above value as our official baseline.

+##First Model - Random Forest Classifier

+##Second Model - Gradient Boosting with XGBClassifier

+##Third Model - Ridge Regression Classifier with RidgeClassifierCV

+# Analysis and Interpretations of our Models